nickjfrench/ms-automation-graph-nestjs/docs/write-up/README.md

 1. As Entra knows our redirect URI, it sends the client back to that endpoint with the code appended (/auth/callback?code=xxxxx).
 1. The Callback endpoint handles the redirection and uses the code to request an access token (handled by MSAL-Node library) along with the Client Secret.
 1. The token is saved to the user's session and the original redirection URL is read from session.
-1. User is then redirected to original session.
+1. User is then redirected to their original endpoint (/user).

 // Auth Service, Controller, and Module